 0. UE performs EPS emergency attach as specified in TS 23.401 [5], wherein the EPS AKA authentication procedure is successfully done.
 UE establishes an emergency PDN connection as specified in TS 23.401 [5].

-1. UE skips the IMS emergency registration if the RAT type used to access the EPS is related to GEO satellite access.
+1. UE determines GIBA is to be used for IMS emergency registration if the RAT type used to access the EPS is related to GEO satellite access.

-2. UE sends emergency request (i.e. SIP INVITE with emergency indication) with indication of supporting IMS emergency service optimization towards P-CSCF.
+2. UE sends emergency registration request (i.e. SIP REGISTER with an emergency indication) with an indication of supporting IMS emergency registration optimization towards P/S-CSCF.

-3. If the RAT type (obtained from IP-CAN) of the UE is related to GEO satellite access and indication of supporting IMS emergency service optimization is included, P-CSCF allows to skip IMS emergency registration and requests PCRF to report UE's subscription ID(s), which includes TEL-URI, based on the UE address.
+3. If the RAT type (obtained from UE or IP-CAN) of the UE is related to GEO satellite access and indication of supporting IMS emergency registration optimization is included, P/S-CSCF determines GIBA is used for UE authentication and requests PCRF to report UE's IP address, based on the user public identity.

-4. P-CSCF verifies the value of From header in the SIP INVITE based on the obtained subscription ID(s) as described in clause 7.3 of TS 23.167 [7].
+4. P/S-CSCF verifies the UE IP address contained in the SIP REGISTER based on the obtained the UE IP address from EPC as described in clause T.8 of TS 33.203 [28].

-5. P-CSCF forwards the SIP INVITE with the obtained subscription ID(s) to E-CSCF directly or via S-CSCF as described in TS 23.167 [7].
+5. After authentication succeeds, the S-CSCF returns SIP 200 OK message to the UE.

-The IMS emergency call setup procedure is continued, no IPSec is established between UE and P-CSCF.
+6. Emergency number is detected by the UE based on e.g., local emergency number list.

-NOTE 1: The P-CSCF/S-CSCF/E-CSCF can register the UE implicitly for, e.g. call back.
+7. UE initiates UE detectable IMS emergency call set up procedure as specified in clause 7.1.1 of TS 23.167 [7].
+In this case, no IPSec is established between UE and P-CSCF.

-NOTE 2: The negotiation of the capability of omitting IMS emergency registration can be done during emergency PDN connection establishment, e.g. via emergency PDN connection establishment request and response.
+NOTE 1: The negotiation of the capability of omitting IMS AKA authentication for IMS emergency registration can be done during emergency PDN connection establishment, e.g. via emergency PDN connection establishment request and response.

 6.22.3 Impacts to Services, Entities and Interfaces